A comprehensive guide to winning real money playing slot machines online in the United States.

 A: On January 20, 2013, a player from Finland won €17,861,800, or about $24 million, while playing Mega Fortune on PAF, a Scandinavia-facing online casino.
 Mega Fortune is a progressive jackpot slot designed by Net Entertainment.
 The jackpot pool was generated by a number of online casinos operating on the same network as PAF.

 A: All credible online casinos provide their customers with several deposit methods to choose from.
 Typically, you’ll get to pick between an e-wallet solution, a credit card payment, and local payment processing services.
 The most popular e-wallet options are Neteller and Skrill.
-PayPal isn’t as popular among casino operators, even though it’s definitely the largest e-wallet provider in terms of market share.
+PayPal isn’t as popular among online casino operators, even though it’s definitely the largest e-wallet provider in terms of market share.

-One piece of advice: consider avoiding credit card payments if you’re a US-based player since American financial institutions often reject gambling-related transactions even when money is being sent to a government-licensed casino.
+One piece of advice: consider avoiding credit card payments if you’re a US-based player since American financial institutions often reject gambling-related transactions even when money is being sent to a government-licensed real money casino.
 The rejection rates hover between 25% and 45%, depending on the service providers and jurisdictions involved.

 When cryptocurrency payments are allowed, you can usually pay using Bitcoin, and sometimes Monero and Litecoin as well.

 A: The availability of specific cash-out methods will depend on your region, the casino in question, and a few other factors, including the size of your bankroll and your banking history.
-For example, some casinos allow e-wallet withdrawals only if you’ve already used that particular e-wallet to make a deposit.
+For example, some online casinos allow e-wallet withdrawals only if you’ve already used that particular e-wallet to make a deposit.

-What’s more, the availability of certain methods may depend on the amount you’d like to withdraw, and many sites have monthly and weekly cash-out limits, which can be a problem if you manage to hit a large jackpot – payment by check might be necessary in this case.
+What’s more, the availability of certain methods may depend on the amount you’d like to withdraw, and many real money casino sites have monthly and weekly cash-out limits, which can be a problem if you manage to hit a large jackpot – payment by check might be necessary in this case.
 What remains a constant among reputable sites is that you’re guaranteed to get paid.

 Generally, nothing bad.
 Since the outcome of a spin is determined by the RNG software as soon as you hit the “spin” button, the end result is already known to the casino and reflected in your bankroll even if you disconnect.
-However, not all casinos honor this rule – we, therefore, encourage you to contact your casino’s support team for confirmation.
+However, not all real money casinos honor this rule – we, therefore, encourage you to contact your casino’s support team for confirmation.

 History of slot machines

 The first gambling device which can be considered a precursor to the modern slot machine was built by Sittman and Pitt in New York in 1891.
-This device contained five drums holding 50 card faces and modeled after popular poker hands.
+This device contained five drums holding 50 card faces and was modeled after popular poker hands.
 The machine proved very successful and it quickly spread across bars in Brooklyn.
 It’s interesting to note that while players had to insert a nickel in order to start the draw, payouts weren’t automated yet and had to be manually processed by staff.
 Around 1895, this shortcoming was overcome by Charles Fey from California, who constructed a simpler machine with three spinning reels that featured five different symbols.